Ricardicus/perceptron/README.md

 multiple label classification also!

 # Train
+Define your own model by defining the 'hidden_layers' list.
-One can define the number of layers in the 'hidden_layers' vector.
+Each entry will define a hidden layer and the number of hidden nodes it has.
 Also in the last hidden-output layer one can determine what activation and what cost function to use.
 The following configurations are recommended: